-Hudson House is the largest boarding house on the campus, accommodating some 140 boys across Grades 9 to 11, and house prefects.
+Hudson House is the largest boarding house on the campus, accommodating some 130 boys across Forms 3 to 5, and house prefects.
 Hudson House was built in 1958 and was originally named Shepstone House.

-The House has evolved over time and today boasts a host of features, including a dedicated common room, a TV room, a homework and study venue, an outside garden for braais and outside activities, as well as wi-fi connectivity throughout the house.
-The staff team have a combined 45 years of experience in boarding amongst them, ensuring Hudson boys are well supported in a progressive and forward-focused environment.
+The House has evolved over time and today boasts a host of features, including a dedicated common room, a TV room, a homework and study venue, an outside garden for braais and outside activities, as well as WiFi connectivity in the House.
+The staff team have a combined 50 years of experience in boarding amongst them, ensuring the Hudson’s boys are well supported in a progressive and forward-focused environment.

 Meet the Hudson House Team

 Hudson House Prefects 2020

 Head of House